-A couple of years ago Chase introduced the Ink Business Preferred℠ Credit Card, which continues to be one of the most compelling business cards out there.
-There’s not another business card that offers a combination of a huge welcome bonus, generous return on spend, and useful perks, all while having such a reasonable annual fee.
+The Ink Business Preferred℠ Credit Card was introduced over two years ago, and continues to be one of the most rewarding business cards out there.
+There’s not another business card that offers a combination of a huge welcome bonus, generous return on spending, and useful perks, all while having such a reasonable annual fee.

-For those of you who have businesses but don’t yet have this card, here are seven reasons I consider this to be the all around best business credit card:
+For those of you who have small businesses but don’t yet have this card, here are eight reasons I consider this to be the all around best business credit card:

 Transfer your Ultimate Rewards points to Singapore KrisFlyer to redeem for Suites

-The Ink Business Preferred Card offers triple points in the following categories:
+The Ink Business Preferred Card offers triple points in several useful categories that your business may spend quite a bit in, including:

 - Shipping purchases